kirat13/Grocery-Frontend-Project/README.md

-# Responsive Grocery Frontend Project
+#  Grocery Frontend Project
-🙇‍♀️Welcome to the Responsive Grocery Frontend Project!
+🙇‍♀️Welcome to the  Grocery Frontend Project!
 This project aims to provide a responsive frontend solution for an online grocery store, equipped with interactive features and seamless user experience.